-Have you ever wondered why April Fool’ Day is even a thing or why it got its own day??
+Have you ever wondered why April Fools’ Day is even a thing or why it got its own day??

 Although the day, also called All Fools’ Day, has been celebrated for several centuries by different cultures, its exact origins remain a mystery.